Tapwater808/DungeonsAndDragonsHelper/README.md

 ## License

-Copyright (c) 2021 Kyle Gates, Rebecca How, Ky Taylor, and Mason Miyamoto
+Copyright (c) 2021 Kyle Gates, Rebecca Howe, Ky Taylor, and Mason Miyamoto

             Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal